-In March 2023, we entered into a non-exclusive license agreement ("the CRISPR T1D Agreement") for the use of CRISPR's CRISPR-Cas9 geneediting technology to accelerate the development of our hypoimmune cell therapies for type 1 diabetes.
+In March 2023, we entered into a non-exclusive license agreement ("the CRISPR T1D Agreement") for the use of CRISPR's CRISPR-Cas9 gene-editing technology to accelerate the development of our hypoimmune cell therapies for type 1 diabetes.
 Pursuant to the CRISPR T1D Agreement, we made a \$100.0 million upfront payment to CRISPR.
-CRISPR is also eligible to receive up to an additional \$230.0 million in research, development, regulatory and commercial milestones for any products that may result from the agreement, as well as royalties on resulting net product sales.
+In the second quarter of 2023, we achieved a research milestone that will result in a \$70.0 million payment to CRISPR in the third quarter of 2023.
+Following payment of the \$70.0 million milestone, CRISPR will be eligible to receive up to an additional \$160.0 million in research, development, regulatory and commercial milestones for any products that may result from the agreement, as well as royalties on resulting net product sales.
 We determined that substantially all the fair value of the collaboration agreement was attributable to in-process research and development and no substantive processes were acquired that would constitute a business.
-We concluded that there is no alternative future use for the acquired in-process research and development and recorded the upfront payment to "Acquired in-process research and development expenses."
+We concluded that there is no alternative future use for the acquired in-process research and development expenses" in the first and second quarters of 2023, respectively, resulting in \$70.0 million and \$170.0 million of "Acquired in-process research and development expenses" in the three and six months ended June 30, 2023, respectively.